Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Operational signature: negative counts immediately after manual adjustments, often on SKUs that were in the reconciliation scope.

-Workflow fix: manual adjustment governance with two-person approval for adjustments above a threshold, validation that prevents adjustments that would produce negative counts without explicit override, and audit trail for all adjustments.
+Workflow fix: manual adjustment governance with two-person approval for adjustments above a threshold, validation that prevents adjustments that would produce negative counts without explicit override, and an audit trail for all adjustments.

 Structural fix: manual adjustments are rare events in a healthy operation.
 If reconciliation produces frequent manual adjustments, the structural problem is upstream variance, not adjustment governance.